Connect Splunk to Sentry with the Data Forwarding feature.

 - The Sentry HEC token value

-Navigate to Data Forwarding, and enable the Splunk integration:
+After navigating to Data Forwarding, enable the Splunk integration:

 Your instance URL is going to vary based on the type of Splunk service you’re using.
 If you’re using self-service Splunk Cloud, the instance URL will use the

 For all other Splunk Cloud plans, you’ll use the

 If you’re using Splunk behind your firewall, you’ll need to fill in the appropriate host.

 Once you’ve filled in the required fields, hit Save Changes: